 Amber: Blocks blue light; increases brightness in cloudy, foggy conditions; sees colors as yellow or orange; high contrast; minimizes eye strain; suitable for athletes, pilots or skiers.

-Yellow: Good depth vision and contrast in low light conditions; standard ski goggles in cloudy weather; suitable for target shooting.
+Amarillo: Good depth vision and contrast in low light conditions; standard ski goggles in cloudy weather; suitable for target shooting.

 Vermilion: Good depth vision in low light; great contrast to blue and green backgrounds; suitable for skiers or athletes.